puttareddy/yashu-alexa-skill/README.md

 You can access a test page to verify if the basic setup is working fine: *https://`<app-name>`.herokuapp.com/test*.

+### Create a New Skill

+* Sign into AWS Developer Console, [https://developer.amazon.com](https://developer.amazon.com).
+* Choose Alexa, Alexa Skill Kit
+* Add a New Skill
+* Fill Out Forms with INTENTS and UTTERANCES values from the above deployed endpoint.
+Invoke and copy these values from the ```/test``` endpoint from the above deployed application.
+* Choose `HTTPs` in _Service Endpoint Type_ in the Alexa app configuration on [developer.amazon.com](https://developer.amazon.com) and point to one of your apps.
+For example, [alexa-app-server-hello-world](https://github.com/dblock/alexa-app-server-hello-world) is available at `https://alexa-app-server-hello-world.herokuapp.com/alexa/hello_world`.

+OR
+* Just specify the Lambda ARM, if you deploy it as a Lambda function

+The skill is now available in [http://alexa.amazon.com](http://alexa.amazon.com).

+#### Try It

+* Alexa, ask yashu to tell about puttareddy.
+* Alexa, ask yashu who is Murali.

 ### References

-This Alexa Skill is built using the [alexa-app](https://github.com/alexa-js/alexa-app) module with Express.
+This Alexa Skill is built by using the [alexa-app](https://github.com/alexa-js/alexa-app) module with Express.